kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ### ListenerSet Conditions

-`ListenerSets` MUST NOT have their parent `Gateway`'s' listeners in the `status.listeners` conditions list.
+`ListenerSets` MUST NOT have their parent `Gateway`'s' listeners in the associated `status.parents.listeners` conditions list.
 An implementation MAY reject listeners with `ListenerConditionAccepted=False` and Reason `TooManyListeners` `ListenerSets`, like a `Gateway`, also have two top-level conditions: `Accepted` and `Programmed`.
 These conditions, when surfacing details about listeners, MUST only summarize the `status.listener` conditions that are exclusive to the `ListenerSet`.

 These conditions MUST also surface top-level `Gateway` conditions that impact the `ListenerSet`.
 For example, if a `Gateway` requests an invalid address and it cannot be accepted/programmed then the `ListenerSet`'s' `Accepted` condition MUST be set to `False`.